Exams

 What professional experience required for CAIIB exam?

-To be eligible for the CAIIB exam, candidates need to be working professionals in the banking or financial services sector.
-The Indian Institute of Banking and Finance (IIBF) does not require a specific number of years of work experience to apply for the exam.
+To apply for the CAIIB exam, candidates must be working in the banking or financial services sector.
+The Indian Institute of Banking and Finance (IIBF) does not ask for any fixed number of years of work experience.
+The main requirement is employment in a member institution and active IIBF membership.

-• Employment Requirement: Candidates must be working in a bank or financial institution that is an Institutional Member of IIBF.
+• Employment condition: You must be working in a bank or financial institution that is an Institutional Member of IIBF.

-• Eligible Staff: Subordinate, clerical, and supervisory staff of banks can apply if they meet educational and membership criteria.
+• Eligible staff: Subordinate, clerical, and supervisory staff can apply if they meet the education and membership rules.

-• Work Experience: No specific work experience is required, but practical knowledge of banking operations is expected, especially for those who have cleared JAIIB.
+• Work experience: No minimum years of experience are required, but basic practical knowledge of banking is expected, especially after clearing JAIIB.

 What is the passing criteria to clear CAIIB exam?